uberamd/uberblog-hugo/content/post/getting-started-with-openshift-v3-on-vmware.md

 ## Step 5: Allow insecure access to the docker registry

-Now that OpenShift is deployed to the 5 machines we need to allow them to access the Docker registry "insecurely".
-When Docker pulls down images it prefers to do so securely, over an encrypted connection.
-The Docker registry OpenShift deploys, however, is not a secured registry from the perspective of the deployed nodes.
-SSH into **each one of the masters and nodes** (all 5 machines one by one) and ensure the **/etc/sysconfig/docker** looks like this (replacing *172.30.64.231* with the IP of the docker-registry service you obtained when running `oc get svc`):
+Now that OpenShift is deployed to the 5 machines we need to allow Docker to access the Docker registry service (mentioned above) "insecurely", which means allowing Docker to fetch images from sources fronted with a self-signed cert, or just over HTTP instead of HTTPS.
+The Docker registry OpenShift deploys is not a secured registry from the perspective of the Docker service on the deployed nodes.
+SSH into **each one of the masters and nodes** (all 5 machines one by one) and ensure the **/etc/sysconfig/docker** looks like this (replacing *172.30.64.231* with the IP of the `docker-registry` service you obtained when running `oc get svc`):
 ```
 # /etc/sysconfig/docker